pdfminer/pdfminer.six/docs/source/topic/converting_pdf_to_text.rst

 .. raw:: html
     :file: ../_static/layout_analysis_group_lines.html

 The result of this stage is a list of text boxes.
-Each box consist of a list of lines.
+Each box consists of a list of lines.

 Grouping textboxes hierarchically
 ---------------------------------

-the last step is to group the text boxes in a meaningful way.
+The last step is to group the text boxes in a meaningful way.
 This step repeatedly merges the two text boxes that are closest to each other.

-The closeness of bounding boxes is computed as the area that is between the two text boxes (the blue area in the figure).
+The closeness of two bounding boxes is computed as the area that is between the two text boxes (the blue area in the figure).
 In other words, it is the area of the bounding box that surrounds both lines, minus the area of the bounding boxes of the individual lines.